 The University of Missouri strictly prohibits all acts of sexual assault, domestic violence, dating violence, and stalking.
 In addition to facing criminal action, students, employees and other affiliates may also face disciplinary action by the University.
 Employees found responsible for having committed such a violation face discipline up to and including termination of employment, and students face disciplinary action up to, and including dismissal from the university.
 Other sanctions may include a period of suspension, No Contact Directives, or participation in workshops.
-The Office for Civil Rights & Title IX will handle incidents involving students and employees.
+The Office of Institutional Equity will handle incidents involving students and employees.